-- Already been declared as a BS in Policy Economics (622) major. - Completed the department application (google form can be request from Graduate Director or Department Staff) - Grades of B- or better in one of the required statistics courses (#5 below) and calculus courses (#6 below).
+- Already been declared as a BS in Policy Economics (622) major. - Completed the department application (google form can be requested from Department Staff) - Grades of B- or better in one of the required statistics courses (#5 below) and calculus courses (#6 below).

-A minimum grade of C or better is require for a course to full major requirements.
+A minimum grade of C or better is required for a course to fulfill major requirements.
 There is a 2 Fail/Drop policy for Majors.
 Students who fail to receive a grade of C or better in two attempts at core courses will be dropped from the major.
 This includes any combination of statistics and/or calculus courses.
 P/F grades are not allowed (Exception made for Spring 2020 semester only).